 Online marketplaces is a lucrative business option and a growing chunk of e-commerce industry worldwide.
-Backed by their wide range of vendors and ample visitors global marketplaces are set to own 39% of online retail market in 2020.
+Backed by their wide range of vendors and ample visitors global marketplaces are set to own 39% of the online retail market in 2020.

 Amazon with a large share in that pie has monthly visitors over 190 million.
 Sellers at there have been benefited from the massive traffic and reported an average increase in sales of 50 percent once they’ve started selling there.

 Flip it and you will face the grueling competition in e-commerce sector and high failure rates.
-Only 50% of small businesses stay in market after four years.
+Only 50% of small businesses stay in the market after four years.